Deruago/DLDL/README.md

 When you are done defining your language, go back to the root directory of your project, and generate the compilergenerator.

-Note: information about the definitions can be found in this wiki.

 ## Generating the CompilerGenerator

 When you have created a Definition folder and implemented at least the lexicon and grammar.